yusdho1/hot_Bomb_game/tools/mod-tool/README.md

 To remove a minigame: toggle it off in the list (non-destructive, the file stays on disk and can be re-enabled anytime) or click **Delete file** to permanently remove the file and its config entry.

+### Title banner generator

+The **Minigames** tab also has a standalone "Title banner generator" — type any text and it renders a PNG in the exact same chunky yellow-to-orange gradient/dark-red-outline style as the existing hand-made banners (`Stroop Title.png`, `Swipe.png`), saved to `public/UI/<text>.png`.
+Use it to make a banner for a game you scaffolded without a title, or to regenerate an existing one (just point that game's `titleImg` at the new file if the name changed).

+This works by reading the actual layer-effects (gradient stops, stroke color, drop-shadow distances) out of `public/UI/Ui Text File.psd`'s title text layer — see `tools/mod-tool/renderTitle.js` for the extracted values and the Canvas rendering that reproduces them.
+It needs **Berlin Sans FB Bold** (the exact font that PSD layer uses) installed on the machine running the mod tool — it ships with Microsoft Office/Windows, so it's usually already there; if not, the generator returns a clear error instead of silently using a wrong-looking font, and both the standalone generator and the scaffold flow above fall back to a plain `titleText` banner.
+Only the *rendered PNG pixels* are project assets — the `.ttf` itself is a licensed font and is never copied into the repo.

 ## Per-game settings